briggstwitchell/terminal_workshop/README.md

 | `:r [file]`               | Insert the content of [file] below the cursor. |
 | `:set number`               | Display line numbers |

-_TIP_:Vim comes pre-installed on Mac.
+_NOTE_: Vim comes pre-installed on Mac.
 One windows, you'll need to [download](https://www.vim.org/download.php) it.

 ***
 **D. Searching for & within files**